iLib-js/ilib-mono/README.md

         - *full*: put the fully specified locale spec in the header
         - *abbreviated*: put an abbreviated locale spec in the header (language only)
         - *mapped*: put the results of the output locale mapping (see above) into the header
+    - contextInKey: some translation management systems cannot support separate context fields, and therefore two translation units that only differ in their context cannot be distinguished from each other.
+If this setting is set to "true", then the context is added to the key for a unit. eg. if the string is "Sent" and the context is "Email", a translation unit will be produced with the key "Sent --- Email" and the source string is "Sent".

 Example configuration: